Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 Traditional Metal Braces

 Metal braces consist of metal brackets, a metal wire, and elastic bands.
-Using an adhesive, the brackets are placed on the front of the teeth.
+Dentists use an adhesive to place the brackets on the front of the teeth.
 Each bracket has an indentation where the archwire sits.
 Once the archwire is situated in the brackets, it’s secured by placing small orthodontic bands around each bracket.

-We often use metal braces in the second phase of two-phase treatment to realign teeth after preparing teeth for treatment with orthodontic appliances.
+We often use metal braces in the second phase of two-phase treatment.
+Braces realign teeth after we prepare them for treatment with orthodontic appliances.

 Clear Aligners